valariembuh/docker-compose-flask-mysql-with-multi-container-application/README.md

-# Docker Compose – Flask + MySQL Multi-Container Application
+Docker Compose, Flask + MySQL Multi-Container Application

 ## Project Overview

-Built a multi-container application using Docker Compose with:
+This project is a multi-container application using Docker Compose with:

 * Flask web application
 * MySQL database